anshu189/gtrack/docs/GTrak – Product Requirements Document (PRD).md

 - workouts
 - weight
 - water intake
+- daily notes
+- tretinoin application
-- nutrition summaries
+- respect/trust score

-Future analytics will be generated from this data.
+Analytics are generated from this data.

 ---

 ### O5.
-Offline Reliability

-Every primary feature must function without internet access.

-No feature should depend on external APIs for daily use.
+Habit & Accountability Tracking

+Users should be able to track daily habits (tretinoin) and an accountability score (respect/trust score) alongside nutrition and fitness data.

 ---

 # 2.2 Core Features (MVP)

-The first release of GTrak will focus on six core modules.
+The first release of GTrak focuses on the following core modules.

 ---